mseifert9/Javascript-Dynamic-Loading-and-Version-Control/README.md

 **star-18.img**
     An image file to demonstrate dynamic loading of an image (used to prelaod images for performance and user experience).

-## The Namespace:
+## The Namespace
     This project uses the com.mseifert javascript namespace.
 In addition to the namespace, two global variables are used as shortcuts:

     $msRoot = com.mseifert
     $ms = $msRoot.common

+## Working Demo
-A live working example of this library can be found at http://design.mseifert.com/demo-sourcefile/demo.php
+A live working demo of this library can be found at http://design.mseifert.com/demo-sourcefile/demo.php The path variables can be left blank and the project will use the default subdirectories of js, css, and img.
+To modify this project for your own purposes, see common.php for customizing the paths.